 Antenna Schematic

-In the video, they bought a premade parabolic dish and modified it to be able to receive, however, I thought that it would be cool to build my own satellite dish.
+In the video, they bought a premade parabolic dish and modified it to be able to receive; however, I thought it would be cool to build my own satellite dish.
 Thus started my journey of research to find all the schematics I needed in order to build my very own satellite dish.
-Over a period of at least a month, I found schematics to build the parabolic dish and a calibrated antenna by a Japanese and Russian respectively.
+Over a period of at least a month, I found schematics to build the parabolic dish and a calibrated antenna by Japanese and Russian radio enthusiasts, respectively.
 Takeyasu Schematics

-Now one might be concerned that since both of these schematics are older than me, they might not work for what I'm trying to do.
-However, physics doesn't change and the series of satellites I’m going to listen to are from the 70’s, so that's not much of a concern.
+Now, one might be concerned that since both of these schematics are older than me, they might not work for what I'm trying to do.
+However, physics doesn't change, and the series of satellites I’m going to listen to are from the 1970s, so that's not much of a concern.

 Now, with my schematics, I just have to acquire the raw materials needed to construct the parabola and the patch antenna.
 While my local hardware stores didn't have the aluminum bar that I needed, the internet had me covered.
-After acquiring the bar, I had to cut them to size with a dremel, and drill screw holes to connect the bar.
+After acquiring the bars, I had to cut them to size with a Dremel and drill screw holes to connect the bars.
 Now, with all the bars connected, I had a real parabola!

 Parabolic Dish Frame

 To make it actually reflect any radio signal, I had to sew on a metal mesh onto the bars to give it a backing.
-While it was quite mentally and physically painful to cut and sew, I eventually had a working parabolic reflector.
-Now I needed to build the antenna, however, being the cheap person that I am, I didn’t want to actually spend money on the proper parts for it.
-I started out by using foam covered in aluminum foil as the backplate, later switching to a thinner 3d printed backplate for my antenna.
-Instead of buying a proper SMA plate connector, I also just directly soldered a coax cable to the antenna.
+While cutting and sewing were quite mentally and physically painful, I eventually had a working parabolic reflector.
+Now I needed to build the antenna; however, being the cheap person that I am, I didn’t want to actually spend money on the proper parts.
+I started out by using foam covered in aluminum foil as the backplate, later switching to a thinner 3D printed backplate for my antenna.
+Instead of buying a proper SMA plate connector, I soldered a coax cable directly to the antenna.

-Unsurprisingly, this makeshift antenna did not work, and only caused more problems as time went by.
-Biting the bullet, I bought the proper parts and was left with a beautiful proper patch antenna.
+Unsurprisingly, this makeshift antenna failed and only caused more problems as time went on.
+Biting the bullet, I bought the proper parts and ended up with a beautiful, proper patch antenna.

 Fully built satellite dish